Publish Power BI visuals to Partner Center

 When you are ready to submit your Power BI visual, verify that your visual meets all the requirements listed below.

 |Pbiviz package||Yes||Pack your Power BI visual into a Pbiviz package containing all the required metadata.

 Author name and email

-The sample .pbix report file must work offline, without any external connection
+The sample .pbix report file must work offline, without any external connections.

-Attach the .pbiviz file and the sample report .pbix file in your email.
+Attach the pbiviz file and the sample report pbix file to your email.
 The Power BI team will reply back with instructions and an app package XML file to upload.
 This XML app package is required in order to submit your visual through the Office developer center.

 To improve quality and assure that existing reports are not breaking, updates to existing visuals will take an additional two weeks to reach production environment after approval in the store.

 To submit your Power BI visual to AppSource, you need to get an app package from the Power BI team, and then submit it to Partner Center.